1988–89 AEK Athens F.C. season: Overview

 In the Cup, AEK qualified as first in their respective group in the first round.
 Afterwards, they did not do well, since they were eliminated in the second round by Levadiakos, with the yellow-blacks having major complaints from the referee in the second leg, with Gidopoulos as their main expressor.

+Bajević quickly built a tight and well-worked team, which had the best defense in the league and knew how to get the results in most matches, while they remained close to the top throughout the season.
+In December despite the departure of the last season's top scorer Henrik Nielsen, Stavros Stamatis and Toni Savevski arrived to the club, but AEK still were considered to be an outsider for the conquest of the league.

-The most important moment of the year was clearly the away match against Olympiacos on 7 May, for the penultimate matchday of the championship.
-A match which many considered the red and whites to be a sure winner and did not give AEK any chance, even though the draw was also in their favor.
-The atmosphere at the period of the preparation of the two teams before this match was heated, as the players of Olympiacos cut a celebratory cake with the inscription "Olympiacos-AEK 4–0" at the "tower" of their president Argyris Saliarelis in Aegina, while at the same time the AEK were doing a mini-preparation at Parnitha.
+The decisive moment of the season was the away match against Olympiacos on 7 May, for the penultimate matchday of the Championship.
+The atmosphere at the period of the preparation of the two clubs before the match was intense.
+The players of Olympiacos cut a celebratory cake with the inscription "Olympiacos-AEK 4–0" at the "tower" of their president, Argyris Saliarelis in Aegina, while at the same time the players of AEK were doing a mini-preparation at Parnitha.

 At the Olympic Stadium the match started with Olympiacos pressing hard, but the defense of AEK as well as Ikonomopoulos held well.
 The pressure of the red and whites kept increasing, but the yellow-blacks did not concede a goal.
 The clearance of the ball at the goaline by Manolas with his head on the header of Détári and the spirited play of the whole team in general kept them intact during the match.
-At the 83rd minute, in a counterattack of AEK, Karagiozopoulos, who had come in as a substitute, made the "1-2" with Okoński and scored the "golden" goal which gave AEK the historic title victory.
+At the 83rd minute, in a counterattack of AEK, Karagiozopoulos, who had come in as a substitute, made the "1-2" with Okoński and scored the goal that gave AEK a historic title victory.

-The stars of the team were Okoński, Manolas, Savvidis, Savevski and Ikonomopoulos.
-The goalkeeper of AEK specifically had an incredible performance, giving valuable points to the team with 3 crucial penalty-kick saves during the season and was given the nickname "Mr. Championship 1989" by the fans.
+The key players of the team were Okoński, Manolas, Savvidis, Savevski and Ikonomopoulos.
+The goalkeeper of AEK in specific had a remarkable performance, giving valuable points to the team with 3 crucial penalty-kick saves throughout the season and was nicknamed "Mr. Championship 1989" by the supporters.
 The team's top scorer in the league was Mirosław Okoński with 11 goals.